bullet-train-co/bullet_train-core/bullet_train/docs/themes/on-other-rails-projects.md

 ## 3. Using Locales for fields on new models

-(TODO: Should have an example here of a tangible thing and concrete concept)
+(TODO: Should have an example here of a tangible thing and creative concept)

 ## 4. Partials that require special instructions, exclusions